Computer Chess (film): Cast

+Production

+Cinematography

+The film was shot by cinematographer Matthias Grunsky using black-and-white analog video tube cameras from the 1970s, specifically Sony AVC-3260 models.
+Director Andrew Bujalski and Grunsky chose this obsolete technology to authentically recreate the visual aesthetic of early 1980s video technique.
+The tube cameras' characteristics—including their harsh contrast, image persistence, and distinctive handling of highlights—gave the film its period-appropriate look while also creating unexpected visual artifacts that enhanced the film's unsettling atmosphere.

+Grunsky's cinematography earned him a nomination for Best Cinematography at the 2014 Independent Spirit Awards.
+The experimental approach to the film's visual style was praised by critics, with reviewers noting how the archaic video format contributed to the film's unique tone and humor.

 Reception

 The movie has an approval rating of 88% on Rotten Tomatoes, with an average rating of 7.5/10.
 The site's critics' consensus reads: "With its delightfully retro production design, Computer Chess is an inventive, intelligent, and humorous comedy that celebrates the eccentricity and uniqueness of its subject."
 In The Village Voice, Aaron Hillis wrote that it was "the funniest, headiest, most playfully eccentric American indie of the year."
 Mike D'Angelo of The A.V.
 Club raved that the film was "the year's most singular and adventurous movie to date, to the point where it feels not so much original—a word that conveys a strong sense of craft—as it does "isolated", as in a mutant strain of a virus.
 What's more, it's fun, generating pleasure not from canned jokes or clichéd plot twists but simply from a sense of unhindered freedom."